- Education and Science»

 What is a Skinwalker?

 Ask any Navajo, and they will tell you the same thing; Skinwalkers are not myth.
 They aren't the bogeyman.
 They aren't a fabricated story to make children stay inside at night.
 They are real, dangerous, and powerful.
-Merely talking about them can shift their gaze to you.
-They are what happens when a medicine man or shaman decides to go dark.
+Merely talking about them can shift their gaze to you, and doing so could mean death.

 In all the literature, there are a few things that Skinwalkers can't do.